 It is often difficult to distinguish between bursitis, tendinitis and small rotator cuff tears in the initial stages however the treatment is the same.

 The condition may be caused or made worse by the shape of the acromion.
-If it is “hooked” it may rub on the tendons increasing the inflammation.
+If it is “hooked” it may rub on the tendons increasing the inflammation but this is uncommon.

 The tissues involved can be:

 The bursa (lubricating sac) can become inflamed causing bursitis: The causes include: throwing sports and overhead activities such as painting, hanging wallpaper or washing windows.
 The chance of developing the condition increases with age.

 The rotator cuff tendons: Causing tendinitis: This may occur when an overly aggressive training program is started by someone whose muscles are poorly conditioned (the post-Wimbledon syndrome) In younger athletes, the causes of tendinitis are similar to those of bursitis.